grahamrobbo/MST2020/README.md

 ![clone project](img/project-clone.gif)

-To prepare a project for deployment execute the command `gulp dist` - or even better configure it as the default build task in VSCode.
+To prepare a project for deployment execute the command `gulp dist` - or even better configure it as the default build task in VSCode so it is just a key sequence away.

 ![gulp dist](img/gulp-dist.gif)